 - a.
-The Scholarship Recipient must be a current full-time Bethesda University student and must have been a full-time student in the previous semester.
-Full-Time undergraduate level students must be enrolled in at least 12 units and full-time graduate level students must be enrolled in at least 9 units to be eligible for a scholarship (units from ESL courses are excluded).
-However, if the selected recipient is a graduating student and does not require full-time units to graduate, then he or she does not have to follow the full-time requirement to be eligible. - b.
-If student take pre-requisite course of MBA program, this course is not included for 9 units to be eligible for Merit-Based scholarship. - c.
-Students in certificate programs are excluded from the scholarship recipients. - d.
-There is no scholarship available in both the summer and the winter sessions.
+The Scholarship Recipient must be a current full-time Bethesda University student.
+Also, a student needs to have been a full-time student in the previous semester.
+For full-time undergraduate students, students must be enrolled in at least 12 units and for full-time graduate students, students must be enrolled in at least 9 units to be eligible for a scholarship (units from ESL courses are excluded).
+However, if the selected recipient is a graduating student and does not require full-time unit course load to graduate, then students do not have to follow the full-time requirement to be eligible. - b.
+If a student takes pre-requisite course in the MBA program, this course is not included for 9 units to be eligible for the Merit-Based scholarship. - c.
+Students in certificate programs are excluded from scholarships. - d.
+There is no scholarship available for both summer and winter sessions.